As used in this article:

 Each association formed under this article shall prepare and file articles of incorporation, setting forth:

 (a) The name of the association, which includes the words "cooperative," "co-operative," or "co-op," and words or abbreviations designating a corporation;

 (b) The purposes for which it is formed;

 (c) The place where its principal business will be transacted;

 (d) The period, if any prescribed, for the duration of the corporation;

-(e) The number of incorporators which shall not be less than three, the number of directors which shall not be less than three and may be any number in excess thereof, or it may be set forth that the number of directors shall be fixed by the bylaws;
+(e) The number of incorporators which is not less than three, the number of directors which is not less than three and any number in excess of those minimums, or it may be set forth that the number of directors will be fixed by the bylaws;

 (h) If the association is authorized to issue more than one class of stock, the total number of shares of all classes of stock which the association may issue, including: (1) The number of shares of each class that have a par value and the par value of each share by class; (2) the number of shares that are to be without par value; and (3) a statement of the powers, preferences, rights, qualifications, limitations or restrictions that are permitted by section thirteen of this article in respect to a class of stock fixed by the articles of incorporation or by resolution of the board of directors;

-(i) The articles shall be signed, notarized and filed in accordance with the provisions of the business or nonprofit corporation laws of this state;
+(i) The articles shall be signed and filed in accordance with the provisions of the business or nonprofit corporation laws of this state;

 (a) The time, place and manner of calling and conducting its meetings;